ibis-project/ibis/docs/source/release/index.rst

    These release notes are for versions of ibis **1.0 and later**.
 Release notes for pre-1.0 versions of ibis can be found at :doc:`release-pre-1.0`

+* :feature:`2233` Add ibis.pandas.trace module to log time and call stack information.
 * :feature:`2198` Validate that the output type of a UDF is a single element
 * :bug:`2223` Fix PySpark compiler error when elementwise UDF output_type is Decimal or Timestamp
 * :feature:`2186` ZeroIfNull and NullIfZero implementation for OmniSciDB
 * :bug:`2157` Fix interactive mode returning a expression instead of the value when used in Jupyter
 * :feature:`2093` IsNan implementation for OmniSciDB
 * :feature:`2094` [OmnisciDB] Support add_columns and drop_columns for OmnisciDB table